The impact of technology on sales and how sales leaders should help their team adapt

 Helping your sales team adapt

 It’s clear that change is what’s needed to remain closely aligned with the needs of the buyer of tomorrow.
 But despite knowing that change is essential, it’s not always easy.

 While technology has rapidly infiltrated many industries, it’s remained on the back burner in sales.
-Sales reps are confident using their traditional, tried and tested processes, and aren’t always jumping for joy when having to step out of the comfort zone.
+Sales reps are confident using their traditional, tried and tested processes and aren’t always jumping for joy when having to step out of their comfort zone.
 The good news is that there are some ways that you can help your team adapt:

 - Position technology not as a disrupter, but as a facilitator

 As a leader, how you introduce change is crucial.
 Work to build better situational awareness across your team, ensuring that they fully understand the most critical buyer priorities, and demonstrate how technology can help meet evolving buyer needs.

 It’s best not to overload your team with a whole host of new systems that they need to get to grips with.
 In most cases, less is more.
 Where possible, try to use all-in-one solutions that allow your team to manage a wide variety of sales tasks through a single interface.